 - a.
 Parenting Leave.
 You may take this type of leave to care for a new son or daughter.
 This includes your new children by birth, by adoption, or foster care placement. - b.
 Family Medical Leave.
 You may take this type of leave to care for the serious health condition of your spouse, child or parent. - c.
 Employee Medical Leave.
 You may take this type of leave for your own serious health condition, if the condition renders you unable to perform your job functions. - d.
 Military Family Leave.
-You may take this type of leave for your own "Qualifying Exigency" arising out of the fact that your spouse, son, daughter or parent is on active duty in the Armed Forces.
-More information on State Military Family Leave (SMFL) can be found in the Military and Military Family Leave Policy. - e.
+You may take this type of leave for your own "Qualifying Exigency" arising out of the fact that your spouse, son, daughter or parent is on active duty in the Armed Forces. - e.
 Military Caregiver Leave.
-You may take this type of leave to care for a spouse, child, or parent who is a covered service member who is recovering from a serious illness or injury incurred or aggravated in the line of duty on active duty in the Armed Forces.
-A covered service member includes: - A member of the armed forces (including National Guard or Reserves) who is undergoing medical treatment, recuperation, or therapy; is in outpatient status; or is on the temporary disability retired list for a Serious Injury or illness suffered in the line of duty; or - A veteran who is undergoing medical treatment, recuperation, or therapy for a Serious Injury or illness suffered in the line of duty and who was a member of the armed forces (including National Guard or Reserves) at any time during the five years preceding the date of treatment, recuperation, or therapy.
+You may take this type of leave to care for a spouse, son, daughter, parent or next of kin who is a covered service member who is recovering from a serious illness or injury incurred or aggravated in the line of duty on active duty in the Armed Forces.